SianJade/climate-change-data-dashboard/README.md

     - The project uses D3.js order to style the prebuilt charts included in DC.js

 - [queue.js (v 1.0.7)](https://www.npmjs.com/package/queue)
-    - The project uses Queue.js in order to bind to the external datasets in the Data folder.
+    - The project uses Queue.js in order to bind to the external datasets in the Data folder, as well as to defer the rendering of the charts until all of the required datasets are fully imported.

 ## Testing